 Smith was, at various times, a yeoman, a land surveyor, a mineral surveyor and civil engineer.
-He came from humble origins, and this limited his opportunities for much of his life.
+He had humble origins that limited his opportunities for much of his life.
 After his father died, he went to live on his uncle's farm where he became fascinated by fossil sea urchins used as pound weights for butter scales, and by the diminutive brachiopods he and his friends used as marbles.
 The charm fossils held for Smith might have ended there, but when he came of age, England was busily digging for coal, and digging canals to transport it.
 These activities revealed rock layers that would otherwise be hidden from view, and Smith was lucky enough to be involved in both.
 Working in a coal mine, Smith learned to see fossils not just as pretty objects, but as something much more scientifically valuable.
 Science historian John Henry notes that Smith "saw that fossils that looked broadly similar were actually slightly different, depending on which rock strata they were in."
 What's more, the fossil-bearing layers followed a consistent, even predictable sequence.
 Just like coal mine shafts, canal branches running through neighboring valleys passed through similar fossil sequences.
 Smith's varied abilities as a freelancer enabled him to travel throughout England and confirm his theory.